This text is translated into Russian by google automatic human level neural machine.

-Elena Gritsenko: Accommodation should be given to live for free - according to social rent, without the right of privatization.
-You live here - here's your apartment, you leave - rent it to the state.
+Elena Gritsenko: Housing should be given to live free of charge - on social rent, without the right to privatization.
+You live here - here's an apartment for you, if you leave - hand it over to the state.
 When a person has a roof over his head, he will find something to do.
-When this roof does not require rent in the amount of a monthly salary, claims will decrease to the local salary level - people can live, not survive.
+When this roof does not require rent in the amount of a monthly salary, then claims will decrease to the local level of salaries - people will be able to live, not survive.

 And for business we need not hectares, but hundreds of hectares and tariffs for everything is several times lower.
 And do not interfere!

 Dmitry Korostelev: The structure of migration is also an important thing.
 Vanguey that the main and the most promising (those who are competitive at the global or at least the all-Russian labor market) are leaving, and mostly unskilled labor comes, moreover, mentally not particularly related.
 The problem is that in the Far East, most of the special prospects do not exist, but the consciousness of this depresses the pohlesche of the high cost of living.